surajair/docs/src/content/docs/start/what-is-chai-builder.md

 ---

 Chai Builder is a **React + Tailwind CSS** based visual builder for building content driven websites.
-It is a low code tool that allows you to build websites without writing code.
+It is a low code tool that allows you to build websites visually.
 It easily integrates with any React based framework like Next.js, Gatsby, Astro etc.

-The core idea behind Chai Builder is to provide a visual interface for building websites for `Content-Creators`, `HTML developers` and `Developers`.
+The core idea behind Chai Builder is to provide a visual interface for building websites for `Content-Creators`, `HTML Designers` and `Developers`.

 ## Features